sarabonardi/OpenMPCellGame/README.md

 ### How to Run the Program

 This game is made for a linux machine.
 To run it, enter the lines below in a command line.
-N represents the dimensions of the matrix to compute. filename is the name of the file that will be output by genmap and input to ompgame.c.
-G is the number of generations that the game will undergo.
-T is the number of threads that OpenMP will use to execute the program.
+N represents the dimensions of the matrix to compute, filename is the name of the file that will be output by genmap and input to ompgame.c, G is the number of generations that the game will undergo, and T is the number of threads that OpenMP will use to execute the program.

 chmod 777 automata